leMaik/chunky/supported-blocks.md

 ## 1.16

-_Since this release is still in the snapshot phase, it's hard to keep up with the new blocks and items._
+_Since this release is still in the snapshot phase, this list might not be up to date._

 - [ ] Ancient debris
 - [ ] Basalt
 - [ ] Polished basalt
-- [ ] Block of netherite
+- [x] Block of netherite
 - [ ] Fungus
 - [ ] Potted fungus
-- [ ] Nylium
+- [x] Crimson and Warped Nylium
 - [ ] Crimson and Warped planks
 - [ ] Crimson and Warped slabs
 - [ ] Crimson and Warped stairs